BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 * Do not share the host's user namespaces
 * Do not mount the Docker socket inside any containers

+We have an additional stretch goal to implement checks on Container Images and Build Files from the same CIS Docker 1.13.0 Benchmark document.
+These checks are specified on pp 105-125 of the Doucmentation, and consist of the following:

+* Create a user for the container
+* Use trusted base images for containers
+* Do not install unnecessary packages in the container
+* Scan and rebuild the images to include security patches
+* Enable Content trust for Docker
+* Add HEALTHCHECK instruction to the container image
+* Do not use update instructions alone in the Dockerfile
+* Remove setuid and setgid permissions in the images
+* Use COPY instead of ADD in Dockerfile
+* Do not store secrets in Dockerfiles
+* Install verified packages only

 [See https://www.cisecurity.org/benchmark/docker/]

 ** **